MatiasHamie/MatiasHamie/README.md

 ### Hi there 👋

-My name is Matias Hamie and I'm a frontend developer.
+I'm a frontend developer.
 I'm from Argentina, living in Buenos Aires.

 ## What i'm up to